dotnet/core/release-notes/9.0/known-issues.md

 To target .NET 9 from Visual Studio, .NET SDK requires the use of Visual Studio 17.12 Preview 2.0 or higher.

 An **upcoming Visual Studio 17.11.x** release will restore support for targeting .NET 8 and lower using .NET SDK 9.0.100.
 A [workaround that can be temporarily checked into affected repositories](https://github.com/dotnet/sdk/issues/43339#issuecomment-2344233994) is available.

+## Certificate Issues on macOS 15 ("Sequoia")

+### Summary

+The `CopyWithPrivateKey` methods that combine a certificate with its associated private key fail on macOS 15 when using in-memory (ephemeral) keys.
+This failure is most commonly seen when creating new certificates via `CertificateRequest.CreateSelfSigned` or when loading a certificate and key from a PEM file (or files) with `X509Certificate2.CreateFromPem`, which utilize the affected methods.

+Callers of these methods on macOS 15 ("Sequoia") will receive a `CryptographicException`, specifically `Interop+AppleCrypto+AppleCommonCryptoCryptographicException: The specified item is no longer valid.
+It may have been deleted from the keychain.`  The `dotnet dev-certs https` command relies on `CertificateRequest.CreateSelfSigned` and fails with this error.

+## Certificate Issues on macOS 15 ("Sequoia")

+### Summary

+The `CopyWithPrivateKey` methods that combine a certificate with its associated private key fail on macOS 15 when using in-memory (ephemeral) keys.
+This failure is most commonly seen when creating new certificates via `CertificateRequest.CreateSelfSigned` or when loading a certificate and key from a PEM file (or files) with `X509Certificate2.CreateFromPem`, which utilize the affected methods.

+Callers of these methods on macOS 15 ("Sequoia") will receive a `CryptographicException`, specifically `Interop+AppleCrypto+AppleCommonCryptoCryptographicException: The specified item is no longer valid.
+It may have been deleted from the keychain.`  The `dotnet dev-certs https` command relies on `CertificateRequest.CreateSelfSigned` and fails with this error.

+This issue is addressed in the upcoming .NET 6.0.34 release, scheduled for release in October 2024.

+### Root Cause

+macOS 15 uses a different status code to indicate a key is not in a Keychain than prior versions do.

+### Workarounds

+If you have not already upgraded to macOS 15 from a prior version and use .NET, you are not impacted by this issue.
+If you are planning to upgrade to macOS 15, the workaround is to upgrade to .NET 6.0.34 (scheduled for October 2024) prior to upgrading to macOS 15.

+Loading a certificate and its associated private key from a PKCS#12/PFX are not affected.
+If you are using an application that supports loading a certificate (and associated private key) by either PFX or PEM, converting your PEM contents to PFX - and updating configuration appropriately - may unblock you.